peczwy/GospelAccordingToSQLServer/README.md

-# GospelAccordingToSQLServer
+# Gospel According To SQLServer
-Scripts for SQL Server
+Repository for scripts that I use often when working with SQL Server